Inner Engineering: A Yogi's Guide to Joy

-Inner Engineering: A Yogi's Guide to Joy is a 2016 book authored by an Indian yogi and mystic Jaggi Vasudev.
+Inner Engineering: A Yogi's Guide to Joy is a 2016 book written by Indian yogi and mystic Sadhguru.
 The book was featured among The New York Times Best Seller in the spirituality and self help category for November 2016.
 The book is intended to be a spiritual guide with practices for personal growth, and also a look at the author's own spiritual journey.